 If you want it to be as good as possible, add a Barlow and do it again.
 But you’re approaching the point of diminishing returns.
 So judge when to stop to suit your needs.

 When you get to using more than 2x barlows for this job you’d better start thinking about all the other problems that affect the image you see in the eyepiece.

 There are many refinements to consider, but none that makes giant improvements.

 That’s all there is to it, so get on with it.
 You’ll not regret the work.

 Oh, another point.
 It pays to check collimation every time you use the telescope till you get to know how well it holds collimation.
 Some hold it well but still need it checked from time to time.
 Others don’t hold it well at all but that generally applies to older and cheaper reflectors.

 My preferred way is to use a webcam so I can stay at the working end of the telescope and make adjustments with more care.
 The chip is so small that the image will always be on the centreline of the telescope or it flies off screen, which forces you to make small adjustments.
 The picture I see of the rings is much bigger on the screen of the laptop, and with two eyes it’s easier to judge concentricity.

 I did this work on our new telescope, the Vixen VMC260L, the other night, standing on a rickety folding stool in the dark with the telescope pointing almost vertically and the secondary at about my eye level, with the laptop on the floor.
 So with a tiny Allen key in one hand ready to drop onto the primary, and drive controller in the other and my knee against the pier to steady myself.
 I made the adjustments, but without a Barlow.
-It’s reasonable now but can be made better, and I’ll do that when it’s on the new mount.
+It’s reasonable now but can be made better.